VergeGroup/swift-verge/README.md

 The concept of Verge Store is inspired by [Redux](https://redux.js.org/), [Vuex](https://vuex.vuejs.org/) and [ReSwift](https://github.com/ReSwift/ReSwift).

+Recenlty, [facebookexperimental/Recoil](https://github.com/facebookexperimental/Recoil) has been opened.
+Atoms and Selectors similar to `Derived`.

 Plus, releasing from so many definition of the actions.<br>
 To be more Swift's Style on the writing code.